AbdurRafay-Nasir/Tic-Tac-Toe-NGO/README.md

 ### RPC
 RPC stands for Remote Procedure Call.
 It is a way to execute functions on server or clients.
 For example, a client can call a server RPC, this
 Rpc will be executed on server.
 Similarly, server can call client RPC, this will be executed on all clients by default.
-However we can tell on which client the rpc can run.
+However, we can specify which client the RPC should run on.

 > [!IMPORTANT]
 > To make a function an Rpc, add `Rpc` attribute on it, and set the `SendTo` parameter to tell whether you want to send to server or clients.